The generating function of planar Eulerian orientations

 The generating function $\Qgf(t)$ of Theorem~\ref{thm:4} is $\Qgf(t,1)$, so the predictions of Zinn-Justin and Kostov at $\om=1$ are verified by Theorem \ref{thm:4} (see~Proposition~\ref{prop:asymptR} for the singular behaviour of $\Qgf(t)$, from which the asymptotic behaviour of the numbers $q_n$ stems).

-But we also claim that our second theorem, Theorem~\ref{thm:gen}, solves the case $\om=0$ of the six vertex model.
+We also claim that our second theorem, Theorem~\ref{thm:gen}, solves the case $\om=0$ of the six vertex model.
 Indeed, we will show that the generating function $\Ggf(t)$ of general Eulerian orientations satisfies $2\Ggf(t)=\Qgf(t,0)$ (see Corollary \ref{cor:colourful}).
 Hence the predictions of Zinn-Justin and Kostov for $\om=0$ follow from Theorem \ref{thm:gen} and~Proposition~\ref{prop:asympt-gen}.

+In our forthcoming paper, we analyse the exact formula for $\Qgf(t,\om)$.
+Our analysis strongly suggests that the prediction~\eqref{rho} does not hold on the entire segment $(-2,2]$, but only for $\om >\om_c$, where $\om_c$ is around $-0.76$.

-{\bf Remarks}\\ {\bf 1.} The case $\om=2$ is also well-understood, and boils down to counting all planar maps weighted by their \emm Tutte polynomial,, evaluated at the point $(3,3)$.
+{\bf Fully packed loops}\\ The case $\om=2$ is also well-understood, and boils down to counting all planar maps weighted by their \emm Tutte polynomial,, evaluated at the point $(3,3)$.
 This can be justified as follows: starting from a quartic Eulerian orientation, we first transform each vertex into a pair of vertices with degree~3, as shown in Figure \ref{fig:two_vertex_types_transformations}.
 (This transformation has already been used in, e.g.,~\cite{kostov,zinn-justin-6V-random}).
 The two possible choices for each {alternating vertex} account for the weight $\om=2$ assigned to these vertices.
 The resulting map is a cubic map in which each vertex has one incoming edge, one outgoing edge and one undirected edge.
 This transformation can be reversed by simply contracting all undirected edges in the cubic map.
-The oriented edges must then form loops on the cubic map, where each loop is oriented one of two ways - either clockwise or anticlockwise.
+The oriented edges must then form loops on the cubic map, where each loop is oriented one of two ways --- either clockwise or anticlockwise.
 Moreover, every vertex must be visited by a loop.
 In~\cite[Sec.~2.1]{borot3}, this model of fully packed loops on cubic maps is shown to be equivalent to the 4-state Potts model on general planar maps, in which every monochromatic edge gets a weight 3, and every vertex a weight $1/2$. {Finally, using} the correspondence between the Potts model and the Tutte polynomial (see, e.g.,~\cite[Sec.~3.3]{bernardi-mbm-alg}), we conclude that